orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

 ### Customising the angular2 starter

-In <a href="https://github.com/orizens/echoes/issues/84" target="_blank">Echoes Player angular1 ES2015</a> version, i&#8217;m using a slightly different directory structure (which I wrote about and present in the <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">angualr1 ES2015 style guide</a>).
+In <a href="https://github.com/orizens/echoes/issues/84" target="_blank">Echoes Player angular1 ES2015</a> version, i'm using a slightly different directory structure (which I wrote about and present in the <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">angualr1 ES2015 style guide</a>).

-In order to align with the first version of Echoes and ease <a href="http://orizens.com/wp/topics/5-steps-to-prepare-your-angular-1-code-to-angular-2/" target="_blank">the migration process</a>, I added a new &#8220;core&#8221; directory, where I differentiate between core components and core services that the application will consume.
+In order to align with the first version of Echoes and ease <a href="http://orizens.com/wp/topics/5-steps-to-prepare-your-angular-1-code-to-angular-2/" target="_blank">the migration process</a>, I added a new &#8220;core" directory, where I differentiate between core components and core services that the application will consume.

 I also added a less loader to webpack-config in order to support loading less files.
 However, currently, the app loads the production style.css file of Echoes.

-I also added a copy instruction to webpack-config to handle the fontAwesome fonts directory that i&#8217;m using to copy src/fonts into webpack dev server directory in development mode.
+I also added a copy instruction to webpack-config to handle the fontAwesome fonts directory that i'm using to copy src/fonts into webpack dev server directory in development mode.

 ## Converting YoutubeMedia Component

 I created a new directory in &#8220;**core/components/youtube-media**&#8220;.
-I&#8217;m using the convention of naming the directory name the same as the selector of the component.
+I'm using the convention of naming the directory name the same as the selector of the component.
 It makes it easier to spot and find it.

-From this point, in this article, i&#8217;ll refer to Echoes angular1 with ES2015 as &#8220;**echoes1**&#8220;, while referring to the new angular2 conversion, &#8220;**echoes2**&#8220;.
+From this point, in this article, i'll refer to Echoes angular1 with ES2015 as &#8220;**echoes1**&#8220;, while referring to the new angular2 conversion, &#8220;**echoes2**&#8220;.

 ### File Naming

-In echoes1, i&#8217;m using these file naming for the youtube-media component:
+In echoes1, i'm using these file naming for the youtube-media component:

   * index.js
   * youtube.media.less
   * youtube.media.tpl.html

-Note: This is in contrary to other components, where I use the &#8220;kebab&#8221; notation / dash (meaning, I should change that in echoes1 as well).
+Note: This is in contrary to other components, where I use the &#8220;kebab" notation / dash (meaning, I should change that in echoes1 as well).

 In echoes2, I  updated the files: